swipswaps/objectiv-analytics/bach/docs/source/example_notebooks.rst

 the default formatting of the timestamp of events.
 This is useful for grouping to different time aggregations, ie. monthly or daily.

-In the examples we assume that Objectiv data is store in a table called 'example' in a data base that can be accessed with `db_url`.
+In the example we assume that the data collected with Objectiv's tracker is stored in a table called 'example' in a database that can be accessed with `db_url`.

 .. code-block:: python